BLUE VERVAIN

 Click on each photo thumbnail to enlarge.

-This native, erect perennial usually grows 2-4 feet tall, sometimes reaching 6 feet.
-Opposite, coarsely toothed, smooth, short-stalked leaves are 2-6 inches long (B,C).
-The larger leaves may have two small, toothed lobes at the base.
-From one to many erect flower spikes 2-6 inches long with tapered, pointed tips occur in loose, branching clusters at the top of the stem.
-Spikes consist of blue to purple, sometimes paler, tubular 1/4 inch flowers with 5 spreading lobes (A).
-Flowering begins at the base and proceeds to the tip of the spike.
+This native, erect perennial has square stems from 2-6 feet tall (D).
+Opposite, coarsely toothed, short-stalked leaves are 2-6 inches long (D,E).
+From one to many slender, erect flower spikes 2-6 inches long with tapered, pointed tips occur in loose, branching clusters at the top of the stem (C).
+Spikes consist of blue to purple, sometimes paler, tubular 1/4 inch flowers with 5 spreading lobes (B).
+Flowering begins at the base and proceeds to the tip of the spike, the spike elongating as flowering proceeds.
+Each flower produces 4 small seeds enclosed in the persistent calyx.

-Preference for moist sites, stalked, smooth leaves and tapered, pointed tips of the flower spikes separate this plant from similar Hoary Vervain (Verbena stricta), a plant of drier upland sites, which has flower spikes with rounded tips and leaves covered with dense, soft hairs.
+Preference for moist sites, stalked, smooth leaves and tapered, pointed tips of the flower spikes separate this plant from similar, more common Hoary Vervain (Verbena stricta), a plant of drier upland sites, which has flower spikes with rounded tips and leaves covered with dense, soft hairs.

 The Teton Dakota boiled the leaves using the tea as a remedy for stomach pains.
 Omahas used the leaves to make a tea-like beverage.